leminhtuan2015/Today-I-Learn/backend_tools/GraphQL/GraphQL.md

 ### GraphQL API vs REST API

+* GraphQL API and REST API : Can be implemented in any programing language (JS, Java, Python, C/C++, PHP, Ruby, Scala, ...)

 #### REST API
-  * Client call HTTP REST API
+  * Client-side call HTTP REST API
-  * Server receive the request
+  * Server-side receive the request
       * Server handle logic
       * Server using SQL to CRUD with database
       * Server response data to client
-  * Client recevied the response JSON data from server
+  * Client-side recevied the response JSON data from server

 #### GraphQL API
-  * Client define the data query at client side
+  * Client-side define the data query at client side
-  * Client the power to ask for exactly what they need
+  * Client-side the power to ask for exactly what they need
-  * Client controll all data what they get, **NOT the server**.
+  * Client-side controll all data what they get, **NOT the server**.

 * GraphQL APIs get all the data your app needs in a single request
   * While typical REST APIs require request from multiple URLs (**each REST API only response for one resource object**)